DabralAshish/The-adventures-of-noob-noob/README.md

 # CPPND: Udacity Capstone Game: The adventures of NoobNoob

+Project description:
-The adventures of NoobNoob is puzzle game build for [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213) as the final capstone project.
+The adventures of NoobNoob is a puzzle game build for [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213) as the final capstone project.
 The code for this repo was inspired by [this](https://codereview.stackexchange.com/questions/212296/snake-game-in-c-with-sdl) excellent StackOverflow post and set of responses.
+Even though this game was inspired by the SNAKE game template, it has been highly modified to provide the current game play.

 <img src="noobnoob.png"/>
 <img src="noobnoob2.png"/>